Respect for the referees is a requirement at every match, regardless of the circumstances.

 Quoting the PCSSL Rules (3.01), "Coaches are responsible to ensure that their players, parents, and fans behave in a respectful manner."

-As of the 2019-2020 season, the Laws of the Game now directly declare that coaches can receive both yellow and red cards -- and further, that in the case that a referee cannot identify the offender (such as when an unknown spectator is misbehaving) the head coach is the individual who will receive the card.
-As with all cards shown during our games, PCSSL will honor the cards shown -- so it is possible that coaches can and will be suspended for one or more games if they (or their spectators) receive a red card or accumulate yellow cards during a season -- and this will be enforced even if there is only one coach for the team (hence our recommendation that every team have at least two qualified coaches on the roster).
+However, if coaches are ever shown cards at a PCSSL game, as with all cards shown during our games, PCSSL will honor all cards shown -- so it is possible that coaches can and will be suspended for one or more games if they (or their spectators) receive a red card or accumulate yellow cards during a season -- and this will be enforced even if there is only one coach for the team (hence our recommendation that every team have at least two qualified coaches on the roster).

 We recommend that coaches ensure that their families understand and appreciate the expectations for behavior set by this league, by AYSO, and by US Soccer.
-If faced with individuals who may struggle to meet these expectations, coaches are encouraged to work with their region's board and/or staff members for assistance but can also reach out to the league for help.
+If faced with individuals who may struggle to meet these expectations, coaches are encouraged to work with their region's board and/or staff members for assistance, but teams can also reach out to the league for help.

-If there is a question regarding a referee's decision, we recommend asking the referee a question about this issue, after the game is over but before the referee leaves the field.
-Note: until the referee leaves the field they still have their full authority and still have the direction to take further disciplinary action if necessary, so any questions need to be raised with care and respect -- in some cases it may be wise to have your assistant ask the question for you...
+Note: until the referee leaves the field they still have their full authority and still have the direction to take further disciplinary action if necessary, so any questions need to be raised with care and respect -- in some cases it may be wise to have an assistant ask a question for you...

 One of the key roles of any coach is to be a model for the attitude and behavior of the players.
 Even if the referee's decision is all wrong, is yelling at a referee the behavior you want to model for your players?
 Is that really what we want to teach kids about how they should handle disagreements?